 - 1 8 oz box cream cheese

 - 1 11 oz box vanilla wafer cookies

-- 2 cups of milk or per your pudding instructions
+- 2 cups milk or per your pudding instructions

-- Cut the cream cheese into cubes and set out with the whipped topping to get near room temperature.
+- Cut the cream cheese into cubes.
+Set on the counter with the whipped topping for about 30 minutes to soften.

 - Fold in the whipped topping.

-- Cover the whole dish with wafers and refrigerate for about an hour to fully set.
+- Cover the whole dish with wafers and refrigerate for about 2 hours to fully set.